-I am a PhD candidate at MIT Sloan interested in the intersection of innovation, entrepreneurship and strategy.
+I am an Assistant Professor of Strategy at UCLA.
+I conduct research at the intersection of innovation, entrepreneurship and strategy.

-My research broadly focuses on the role of metrics in shaping firm innovation.
+My current work focuses on the role of metrics in shaping firm innovation.
 I also study the entrepreneurial strategy choices that high-growth startup founders encounter.

 "Foundations of Entrepreneurial Strategy" (with Joshua Gans and Scott Stern).
 2019.
 Strategic Management Journal 40(5): 736-756.

 "Nothing Happens in a Vacuum: Can a Dominant Metric Be Shifted?"

 "Measuring Similarity Through Faces"

 "Innovation for Dummies: Exploring the Role of Metrics in Automotive Safety"